dsu-arl/base-go-programming-dojo/input-and-output/user-input/DESCRIPTION.md

 ## Scanln()
 The `Scanln` function is nearly identical to `Scan` except it stops scanning for input when it detects a new line.
 So using the example above, 'INPUT ONE' and 'INPUT TWO' ***are not*** the same, and would result in "Mike Sonoma" and "Mike" being printed to the screen, respectively.
 Otherwise it behaves the exact same as `Scan`!

+## Scanf
+`Scanf` is the most versitle and complex choice out of the three choices.
+If you have programmed in C before, this will be the most familiar.

+### Format & Verbs
+Unlike the other scan functions, `Scanf` requires specific tokens, or verbs, to collect and store the input data appropriately.
+In this challenge we'll focus on just the common verbs you may encounter, but a complete list of possible verbs is provided on [their website](https://pkg.go.dev/fmt).

+When using verbs, the best practice is to chose the verb most aligned with your variables data type.
+Below is a small list of ones you'll see frequently.
+- `%d` : integer (base10 value)
+- `%s` : string
+- `%x` : hexadecimal value

+To use these, the format is `fmt.Scanf("%d", &varName)`.
+The `&` is important, but

 # Challenge